The seasonal closure protects wildlife such as red-winged blackbirds during their breeding season.

 Yes, the Conservancy manages this particular property for wildlife habitat enhancement, and use of the property must be consistent with this objective.

 No, of nearly 4,700 Conservancy-owned properties this is the only one currently subject to this type of closure.

 The Conservancy’s enabling legislation authorizes the agency to manage lands under its ownership.
 The Conservancy Board approved Resolution 10-07-06 in July 2010 implementing the seasonal dog closure.
 Dogs are managed pursuant to South Lake Tahoe City Code.

 Cove East remains open to year-round leashed access.
-See the included map for more details.
+See map for more details.